Waqar Hussain Shah

-Waqar Hussain Shah is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.
+Waqar Hussain Shah (born 10 June 1967) is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh from June 2013 to May 2018.

 Early life and education

 He was born on 10 June 1967 in Karachi.

 He has a degree of Master of Arts in political science.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-128 KARACHI-XL in by-polls held in June 2013.